j-richey/ounce-of-rust-design-doc/source/design/ai-algorithms.rst

+.. index:: depth first search, AI player

 ##################################
 Artificial Intelligence Algorithms
 ##################################
-The AI algorithms are responsible for picking a position to place the AI player's mark. [#AIName]_ It does this by doing a depth first search for all possible game outcomes based on the current state of the game board.
+The AI algorithms are responsible for picking a square to place the AI player's mark. [#AIName]_ It does this by doing a depth first search for all possible game outcomes based on the current state of the game board.
 An example is shown in :numref:`fig-ai-depth-first-search-example`.